-- 1.17 Large parts of the Parish are covered by the Kent Downs Area of Outstanding Natural Beauty (AONB).
+1.18 Large parts of the Parish are covered by the Kent Downs Area of Outstanding Natural Beauty (AONB).
 The AONB surrounds the historic village of Charing on three sides and borders Westwell Leacon to the north.
 The AONB is not of relevance to Charing Heath.
-A map showing the extent of the AONB in relation to the Parish is contained under Appendix 1. - 1.18 The Parish has good transport access.
+A map showing the extent of the AONB in relation to the Parish is contained under Appendix 1.

+- 1.19 The Parish has good transport access.
 The A20 runs through the Parish and connects the village of Charing with Ashford and Maidstone, the county town of Kent.
 Junction 9 of the M20 is a short drive from the Parish.
-Also, Charing village has a train station which provides services to London. - 1.19 The Charing Neighbourhood Plan project is led by a Steering Group whose objectives are to prepare the Plan and to promote or improve the social, economic

-Strategic Environmental Assessment and Habitats Regulation Assessment Screening Report for the Charing Neighbourhood Plan - Draft for Consultation December 2018 and environmental well-being of the Parish.
-The Steering Group has an agreed terms of reference and has met regularly throughout the process.

-- 1.20 The Parish Council formally requested that Ashford Borough Council designate the administrative area of Charing Parish on the 3rd March 2016.
+Also, Charing village has a train station which provides services to London. - 1.20 The Charing Neighbourhood Plan project is led by a Steering Group whose objectives are to prepare the Plan and to promote or improve the social, economic and environmental well-being of the Parish.
+The Steering Group has an agreed terms of reference and has met regularly throughout the process. - 1.21 The Parish Council formally requested that Ashford Borough Council designate the administrative area of Charing Parish on the 3rd March 2016.
 Consultation on this was held between the 18th March and the 29th April.
-The Borough Council approved the administrative area for the purposes of Neighbourhood Planning on the 31st May 2016. - 1.21 A draft document has been produced and was shared with the Borough Council in November 2018.
-The draft NP sets out the broad proposals for the Plan and identifies a number of potential site allocations, please see below. - 1.22 The draft Plan forms the basis for this screening assessment.
+The Borough Council approved the administrative area for the purposes of Neighbourhood Planning on the 31st May 2016. - 1.22 A draft document has been produced and was shared with the Borough Council in November 2018.
+The draft NP sets out the broad proposals for the Plan and identifies a number of potential site allocations, please see below. - 1.23 The draft Plan forms the basis for this screening assessment.
 Any proposals or policies that substantially differ from those assessed at this point will potentially need re-assessment once they are refined.